OUC’s Commitment to High Quality Water

 As a part of the EPA’s Lead and Copper Rule Revisions (LCRR), OUC is required to sample drinking water inside all schools and daycares within our service territory.

-OUC does not use any lead service pipes or plumbing materials across our service territory.
+OUC does not use any lead service pipes across our service territory.
 Our water quality team conducts thousands of tests every year to ensure our water, drawn from the pristine Lower Floridan Aquifer, is safe, clean and great tasting.

 Annually, we conduct thousands of water quality tests on a periodic basis throughout the system.
 The number of tests performed is three times more than required.